LucaJunge/LucaJunge/README.md

 # My Setup

 For my everyday work, I developed workflows with certain software and tools.
 Here you can see a list of my most used stuff.

+You can also take a look at my [website](https://luca-junge.de) to see the workflows written down.

 ## Workflow